whitead/kdeepensemble/README.md

 of models that can predict uncertainty.
 You provide a model which outputs two values (mean, variance) and the library will ensemble and resample your data for ensemble training.
 We have made some modifications, which will be described more fully in an upcoming paper.
 Please no scoops.

 This package is meant to be really simple.
-It has one function and one class: ``resample(y)``, which reshapes data for ensemble training and ``DeepEnsemble``, which ensembles a Keras model.
+It has one function and one class: ``resample(y)``, which reshapes data for ensemble training and ``DeepEnsemble``, which ensembles a Keras model. *It only can be used for regression.*

 ## Quickstart